-An Equity represents the ownership of a company.
-Its literal meaning is quality of being fair and impartial.
-In terms of finance equity is the ownership of a company.
-The different types of companies are private, publicly owned, unlisted or listed.
-If a person owns an equity then he/she is the owner of the company.
+Equity represents the ownership of a company.
+Its literal meaning is the quality of being fair and impartial.
+In terms of finance, equity is the ownership of a company.
+The different types of companies are private, publicly owned, unlisted, or listed.
+If a person owns equity then he/she is the owner of the company.
 The ownership is partial and limited in nature.
 If a person owns a large stake in a company then she/he has more controlling power in the company.
-A person who owns a small stake in a company is also know as a minority stake holder.
+A person who owns a small stake in a company is also known as a minority stakeholder.

-The bulk (in terms of numbers) of investors in a company are minority share holders.
+The bulk (in terms of numbers) of investors in a company are minority shareholders.
 They have invested their savings in the hope of greater returns.
-Minority share holders does not enjoy the rights when it comes to taking the key decisions like appointing or firing a CEO, Director, General Manager, CFO etc or other such important designations.
-However they enjoy equal shares in profits of the company and no liability, if the company or its employees carry out activity which goes against the law, then the onus is on the promoters or the individual involved.
+Minority shareholders do not enjoy the rights when it comes to taking key decisions like appointing or firing a CEO, Director, General Manager, CFO, etc, or other such important designations.
+However they enjoy equal shares in the profits of the company and no liability, if the company or its employees carry out an activity that goes against the law, then the onus is on the promoters or the individual involved.
 The majority stakeholders or founders of the company are also known as Promoters or Promoter Group.

 In India, companies are governed by the Companies Act 2013.
-The definition of a company its establishment and functioning are all specified in the act.
-The nodal ministry in India that regulates the compnaies and its affairs as per the related acts & articles mentioned above is the Ministry of Corporate Affairs.
+The definition of a company its establishment and its functioning are all specified in the act.
+The nodal ministry in India that regulates the companies and their affairs as per the related acts & articles mentioned above is the Ministry of Corporate Affairs.

 Regulators of the Equity (Securities) market in India?

 The regulatory authority that deals with the conduct of the issuer of securities and the rights of the investors are as follows.

 - SEBI – Securities and Exchange Board of India – SEBI Act 1992 – Regulator of Securities Market

 - RBI – Reserve Bank of India – RBI Act 1934 – Regulator of Banking